Zplusdragon/PLIP/README.md

 This is the comparison of SYNTH-PEDES with other popular datasets.
 <div align="center"><img src="assets/SYNTH-PEDES.png" width="900"></div>

-## Train & Fine-tune
-The training and fine-tuning code will be released soon.

-## Inference
-Our model has great capability in **zero-shot transfer**.
-The inference code will be released soon.

 ## Models
 We utilize ResNet50 and Bert as our encoders.
 After pre-training, we evaluate the performance on three downstream tasks.
 The checkpoints will be released soon.